Suwayomi/Suwayomi-WebUI/README.md

 WebUI doesn't have it's own Tachidesk distribution and it's version locked by Tachidesk-Server.

+You can find minified builds of WebUI in [Tachidesk-WebUI-preview](https://github.com/Suwayomi/Tachidesk-WebUI-preview)

 ## License

     Copyright (C) Contributors to the Suwayomi project